out of 300 problems

 You are given an array of k linked-lists lists, each linked-list is sorted in ascending order.
 Merge all the linked-lists into one sorted linked-list and return it.

-You are given two non-empty linked lists representing two non-negative integers.
-The digits are stored in reverse order, and each of their nodes contains a single digit.
-Add the two numbers and return the sum as a linked list.
+Given two non-empty linked lists representing two non-negative integers stored in reverse order, add them and return the sum as a linked list.

 You are given an array prices where prices[i] is the price of a given stock on the ith day.
 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.